 Why AMIGA?

-Across the U.S. higher education administrators and faculty are leading initiatives that focus on increasing faculty diversity.
-At the same time, undergraduate student populations are becoming increasingly diverse.
-Although graduate study is a significant part of the pipeline to becoming a faculty member, graduate education and admissions specifically, have received far less attention.
+Across the U.S. higher education administrators and faculty are leading initiatives that focus on expanding faculty ranks with individuals from a wider range of different perspectives and backgrounds.
+Although graduate study is a significant part of the pipeline to becoming a faculty member, graduate education and admissions specifically, have received little attention.

-Demographic forecasts detail a significantly changing U.S. population by 2050.
-In California, public colleges and universities are already enrolling substantial numbers of college students who are historically underrepresented in higher education.
-The Alliance for Multi-campus, Inclusive Graduate Admissions (AMIGA) project is focused on supporting holistic graduate admissions to build a faculty pipeline and increase access to graduate education.
+Demographic forecasts detail a significantly changing US population by 2050.
+In California, public colleges and universities are already enrolling substantial numbers of college students who have been underrepresented in higher education.
+The Alliance for Multi-campus, Inclusive Graduate Admissions (AMIGA) project focuses on supporting holistic graduate admissions to increase access to graduate education and to develop more opportunities to becoming faculty.

-To that end, the AMIGA project values equitable and inclusive holistic review methods for graduate admissions that potentially increases the number of students in graduate school who are first generation college, from underserved communities or are historically underrepresented.
-It is only with attention to equitable and inclusive methods that institutions can achieve their goals of increasing faculty diversity and preparing the brightest minds to tackle society’s most intractable problems.
+To that end, the AMIGA project supports equitable holistic review methods for graduate admissions that potentially open access to graduate school for students from a wider variety of backgrounds, such as those who are first generation college or have experienced significant economic hardship.
+It is only with attention to equitable methods that institutions can select faculty from a pool of candidates with increasingly different backgrounds, perspectives and experiences while preparing the brightest minds to tackle society’s most intractable problems.

 The AMIGA project is founded in a seed grant, Transforming Graduate Admissions, from the Andrew W. Mellon Foundation where the outcomes can be summarized into three findings: